open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Labels

-A _Label_ is the term used to refer to a key-value attribute associated with a metric event, similar to a [Span attribute](../trace/api.md#span) in the tracing API.
+_Label_ is the term used to refer to a key-value attribute associated with a metric event, similar to a [Span attribute](../trace/api.md#span) in the tracing API.
+Each label categorizes the metric event, allowing events to be filtered and grouped for analysis.

-Each of the instrument calling conventions detailed in the [user-level API specification](api-user.md) accept a set of labels as an argument.
+Each of the instrument calling conventions detailed in the [user-level API specification](api-user.md) accepts a list of labels as an argument, which are used to compute a label set.
+The set of labels is defined as a unique mapping from key to value, but since they are passed in a list, the specification dictates that duplicate keys are resolved by taking the last value to appear in the list.

+Measurements by a synchronous instrument are commonly combined with other measurements having the same label set, as an significant optimization.
+Read more about [combining measurements through aggregation](TODO) below.

+Asynchronous instruments are permitted to observe at most one value per distinct label set per callback invocation.
+When used with asynchronous instruments, therefore, we are able to monitor a collection of label sets; read more about [current label sets for asynchronous instruments](TODO) below.

+@@@ HERE

 ### Meter Interface